 What you will get out of it?

 Technique work, underwater filming, stroke feedback, skills sessions, speedwork, feeding and help with the mental side of marathon swimming.
-We will also be incorporating a Pilates and Flexibility session with a leading, qualified Pilates coach.
 There will be a mixture of both pool-based work and classroom sessions.
 You will be guaranteed lots of swimming and you don’t even have to fly abroad to do the sessions!

 Your coaches during the weekend